Lut99/error-trace-rs/README.md

 ## License
-This project is licensed under the GPLv3 license.
+This project is now licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more information.